Skip to Main Content

 3. Transfer and coordination of care

-Homeward Bound was developed based on recently published interdisciplinary guidelines on NICU discharge preparation and transition planning.
-The initiative’s programs, trainings, materials, and data tracking will be available in a toolkit form with an accompanying toolbox for our initiative hospitals.
+Homeward Bound was developed based on interdisciplinary guidelines on NICU discharge preparation and transition planning.
+The initiative’s programs, trainings, materials, and data tracking were made available in a toolkit form with an accompanying toolbox for our initiative hospitals.